 The Company and Mercom file separate consolidated federal income tax returns.
 Prior to the Distribution, income tax expense was allocated to C-TEC's subsidiaries on a separate return basis except that C-TEC's subsidiaries receive benefit for the utilization of net operating losses and investment tax credits included in the consolidated tax return even if such losses and credits could not have been used on a separate return basis.
 The Company accounts for income taxes using Statement of Financial Accounting Standards No. 109 -- "Accounting for Income Taxes".
 The statement requires the use of an asset and liability approach for financial reporting purposes.
-The asset and liabilities for the expected future tax consequences of temporary differences between financial reporting basis and tax basis of assets and liabilities.
+The asset and liability approach requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between financial reporting basis and tax basis of assets and liabilities.
 If it is more likely than not that some portion or all of a deferred tax asset will not be realized, a valuation allowance is recognized.